janpeter19/janpeter19/README.md

 [here](https://github.com/janpeter19/References/blob/main/Modelling_used.md).
 No installation needed!

-- **Note 2023-03-30** Now the setup scripts including FMU-explore ver 0.9.7 has after a longer trial period matured and provide interface for both the packages PyFMI and FMPy and almost identical notebooks can be used.
-The  different setup scripts for both packages  have very similar structure.
-The difficulties to load PyFMI is now eliminated and was due to mismatch between Colab and Miniconda.
-Colab now use Python 3.9 as default.
-Here are several new repositories in the pipe-line.
-Stay tuned!
+- **Note 2023-06-01** Now the setup scripts using PyFMI works again.
+They have been updated for Python 3.10 that is now default version for Colab VM since a few weeks.
+The scripts for FMPy are more robust.
+Further here are a few new repositories with preliminary notebooks:
+* BPL_YEAST_COB_Batch - illustrate constraint-based modelling and simulation with FMU and Optlang.
+* BPL_IEC_operation - show downstream ion exchange chromatography in operation in several typical situations
+* BPL_IEC_validation - show downstrean ion exchange chromatograph show similarity with original work These notebooks show something of the width of using Bioprocess Library framework for simulation of bioprocesses.

+The notebooks will be updated with more explaining text gradually during the coming weeks.
 Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).

 - 💞️ I’m looking to collaborate on expanding the examples of use of Colab.
 I also tailor-make models of biotechnical processes for your needs on a consultancey basis.
 Digital Twins is a catchword these days and that is what I do!
 - 📫 You can reach me at: jan.peter.axelsson@vascaia.se